Winter Tires 101

 Know when to install your tires

-While named “winter tires”, it may be more appropriate to think of them as “cold weather tires”, as the rubber used is specifically effective during temperatures colder than 7 degrees Celsius.
+The rubber used for winter tires is specifically effective during temperatures colder than 7 degrees Celsius.
 This comes down to some simple facts about rubber.
 Below 7 degrees Celsius, the rubber used on all-season tires starts to get hard, decreasing traction and lowering effectiveness.
 This is when winter tires kick in and do their best work.

 Keep an eye on tire pressure